cljctools/mult/docs/design.md

   - you use ~/.mult/mult.edn for that - it has deafult connections and tab
   - its up to user to either change port to constant in a project they rapidly cloned and are "lein repl" ing
   - or open ~/.mult/mult.edn and change the port every time new random one is given on restart (and press update configs)
-  - bottom line: you should always opt for specifying the port</s>
+  - bottom line: you should always opt for specifying the port

 one mult.edn, use .vscode/mult.edn or use workspace.json to specify where https://github.com/sergeiudris/deathstar.lab/issues/6#issuecomment-797487475